To prevent metabolic syndrome, start by improving your lifestyle!

 Risk of metabolic syndrome

-Although metabolic syndrome does not show any specific symptoms after the onset, it has a risk that various complications may occur depending on each component of the metabolic syndrome.
+Although metabolic syndrome does not show any specific symptoms following the onset, it has a risk that various complications may occur depending on each component of the metabolic syndrome.
 Hypertension and dyslipidemia are the representative risk factors for cardiovascular disease by themselves, and if blood sugar and blood pressure continue to rise due to obesity, the risk of cardiovascular diseases such as cerebral infarction, angina, and myocardial infarction increases more than twice.
 In particular, insulin resistance, which is closely related to the onset of metabolic syndrome, is known to increase the risk of diabetes by up to five times because it causes excessive insulin secretion in the body.

 Management method to prevent metabolic syndrome